 Make your pasta dish more balanced by adding in lean sources of protein (like garbanzo beans or pine nuts), a fat source and produce.

 Pressed for time?
-Keep these easy kidney-friendly pasta recipes in your back pocket for a quick lunch or dinner.
+Keep these easy kidney-friendly pasta recipes on hand for a quick lunch or dinner.

 Cheezy Pesto Pasta

-Toss your pasta in a bowl with your favorite chopped low potassium veggies (peppers, scallions, and cucumbers all do great) and a drizzle of some low sodium store bought Italian Dressing.
-Add some feta or cubed tofu if you want!
+Toss a cooked pasta in a bowl with your favorite chopped low potassium veggies (bell peppers, scallions, shredded carrots and cucumbers all do great).

 Kidney Friendly Pasta Recipe